superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/readme.md

 Enjoy the freedom to choose between MX and Low Profile Choc V1 switches for ultimate customization.

 ###  Enhanced Encoders
-Discover more encoder options, including horizontal scroll wheel, pimoroni trackball, and vibration haptic bzzz for increased functionality.
+Discover more encoder options for increased functionality.
+- Horizontal scroll wheel, convenient to scroll!
+- [Pimoroni trackball](https://shop.pimoroni.com/products/trackball-breakout?variant=27672765038675), adds cursor control to move and scroll without moving your hand to your mouse
+- [Haptic Bzzz](https://shop.pimoroni.com/products/drv2605l-linear-actuator-haptic-breakout?variant=27859486867539), programmable vibration with a range of built-in patterns will really get you buzzing!

 ###  Tailored for Wireless
-Experience convenience with a power button for battery-saving and support for battery saver nice!view.
+Experience convenience with a power button for battery-saving and support for [nice!view](https://nicekeyboards.com/nice-view/), using Sharp's cutting edge Memory-in-Pixel technology, maintains 30Hz at e-paper level power draw.
+- Dedicated power button
+- Low power draw nice!view supported

 ### Greater RP2040 MCU, Greater Firmware
-Now with a more powerful RP2040 MCU, advanced firmware supporting 10 layers, 32 tap dance, 32 combos, 32 key overrides, and Qmk settings, and full RGB lighting effects enabled in Vial.
+Now with [Splinky 0xB2](https://github.com/Bastardkb/Splinky) from Bastardkb, a more powerful RP2040 MCU!
+Advanced firmware supporting:
+- 10 layers,
+- 32 tap dance,
+- 32 combos,
+- 32 key overrides,
+- Qmk settings enabled,
+- Full RGB lighting effects enabled in Vial.

 Sofle Plus retains the ProMicro footprint, allowing for a seamless Bluetooth upgrade in the future without the need for desoldering!

 ## What is included?
 - 1 x Left and right pre-soldered Sofle